corybrunson/bitriad/vignettes/southern_women.md

 So far we have only tried to gauge transitivity tendencies in the network as a whole; that is, we have been looking at global network properties.
 But triadic analysis has always taken place at two levels--the micro and the macro: The Davis/Holland/Leinhardt studies tested macro network properties through their micro predictions, and the global clustering coefficient was a macro counterpart to the original (local) clustering coefficient of Watts and Strogatz.
 Having viewed the southern women through this global lens, we now turn to the local.

-The classical local clustering coeffiicent at a node Q is the proportion of pairs of neighbors of Q who are themselves neighobrs.
+The classical local clustering coeffiicent at a node Q is the proportion of pairs of neighbors of Q who are themselves neighbors.
 From the images above we can see that the only pair of women not linked through at least one event are Miss B and Miss C. This means that the only local clustering coefficients we'll observe are 5/6 (for women who count Miss B and Miss C among their neighobrs) and 1 (for Miss B and Miss C).
 To verify, we specify the type to `local` in the base igraph function:

 ```r